civican/legisinfo/44-1/bills/C-20/bill_text.md

 Subparagraph 8(1)(d)(ii) of the Act is replaced by the following:

-any complaint referred to the Agency under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` **or under regulations made under subparagraph 87(o.1)(ii) of that Act**,
+any complaint referred to the Agency under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` or under regulations made under subparagraph 87(o.1)(ii) of that Act,

 ### Section 138

 Paragraph 10(d) of the Act is replaced by the following:

-in relation to a complaint referred to it under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` **or under regulations made under subparagraph 87(o.1)(ii) of that Act**, any information that relates to the complaint and that is in the possession or under the control of the Public Complaints and Review Commission, the Royal Canadian Mounted Police, the Canadian Security Intelligence Service, the Communications Security Establishment or the Canada Border Services Agency.
+in relation to a complaint referred to it under subsection 52(8) or 53(4) of the `Public Complaints and Review Commission Act` or under regulations made under subparagraph 87(o.1)(ii) of that Act, any information that relates to the complaint and that is in the possession or under the control of the Public Complaints and Review Commission, the Royal Canadian Mounted Police, the Canadian Security Intelligence Service, the Communications Security Establishment or the Canada Border Services Agency.

 ### Section 139